Posted on 10/22/2015 in Business and Strategy

 This is a much higher growth rate than expected at the beginning of this year as eMarketer has revised all of its 2015 figures to be higher.
 A client of mine in the education industry has been working with Quantcast for the better part of a year now.

 What we’ve found is that conversions are being driven on mobile devices almost 95% of the time so we’ve shifted almost all of our budget to mobile inventory.
-Through this shift in strategy we have seen conversions increase ~20% year over year.
+Through this shift in the strategy, we have seen conversions increase ~20% year over year.

 Utilize Social Media Platforms to Reach Students Anywhere & Everywhere